Donal-OFarrell/retro-games-recommender/README.md

 # Note on public repo

-Development took place using a private repo and as this contained crednetials and enpoints, we created this repo to be exposed publically.
+Development took place using a private repo and as this contained crednetials and endpoints, we created this repo to be exposed publically.
 As such commit history will not reflect accurately.

 # Data